-To have an absence excused, a parent/guardian needs to call the school to notify the office.
-After a student has missed 3 consecutive days of school, an excuse from the treating physician is required for illness.
+Excused absences include: illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, or other reason as approved by the building principal.
+After a student has missed 5 consecutive days of school, an excuse from the treating physician is required for illness.
 The written documentation must be received upon the student's return, unless other arrangements have been made in advance.